917 Ron's Media Choices

 I go to concerts once in awhile.

-The phrase 'once in awhile' is similar in meaning to 'not
+The phrase 'once in awhile' is similar in meaning to 'not often'.
+Notice the following:

 - I get out my guitar and play it once in awhile.